Geoff Lee

 Geoffrey Lee (born c.
 1967) is a former Australian politician.
 He was the Minister for Corrections in the second Perrottet ministry between December 2021 and March 2023.
 He has previously served as the Minister for Skills and Tertiary Education in the second Berejiklian and Perrottet ministries between April 2019 and December 2021.
 Lee was also a member of the New South Wales Legislative Assembly representing Parramatta for the Liberal Party since 2011 until his retirement in 2023.

 Early years and background

 Geoff Lee was born in 1967 and has an Anglo-Celtic Australian and Chinese Australian background.
 He attained a Bachelor of Applied Science degree in horticulture from the University of Western Sydney – Hawkesbury and was managing director of Hambledon Garden Centre, a garden centre and landscaping business in Parramatta from 1992 until 2001.
 He completed his Master of Business Administration from Macquarie University's School of Business Administration in 2001 and commenced teaching part-time at Liverpool TAFE.
 From 2004 to 2006, Lee was a lecturer in business at the University of Western Sydney (UWS) and, during this time, completed a Doctor of Business Administration degree at the Macquarie Graduate School of Management.
-In 2007, he was appointed Associate Dean (Engagement) at UWS.
+In 2007, he was appointed Associate Dean (Engagement) at Western Sydney University.